carlsborg/dust/README.md

 ```

 There is a simple plugin model for adding stateful commands.
-All commands you see in dust cluster are implemented as plugins.
+All commands you see in dust cluster are implemented as discoervable plugins.

 #### Configure ssh logins